Synkevych/projector/README.md

 ## Responsibilities

+On this project, I took part in the following:

 * Investigated Turbolinks and Rails-ujs for AJAX
 * Investigated JWT and jwt gem
 * Investigated Continuous Integration
 * Configure authentication functionality with Device gem
 * Implement Columns logic and UI
 * Implement Cards logic and UI
-* Configured AWS instance for deployment
 * Created index page for Cards
 * Wrote unit tests for Membership
 * Have added Time Tracking
 * Implemented User API and tests for it
 * Implemented Facebook Authentications using koala library
 * Added email notifications for Cards
+* Create and configure AWS instance for deployment
+* Create and configure access for AWS S3 and AWS SES
 * Implement deploying cron jobs using whenever gem

 ## Getting started